 There are two Cherokee legends that could shed some light on this ancient mystery.
 One legend reveals that the Cherokee defeated the Moon-Eyed people and drove them from their homeland during a full moon.
 Another version tells the Cherokee chased the Moon-Eyed people away from their home at Hiwassee, a village near what is now Murphy, North Carolina, west into Tennessee.

-According to both Cherokee legends the Moon-Eyed people went underground.
-That’s all we know.
-The Moon-Eyed people and their fate remains an unsolved ancient mystery.
+According to both Cherokee legends, the Moon-Eyed people went underground.
+That's all we know.
+The Moon-Eyed people and their fate remain an unsolved ancient mystery.
 After all this time, we may never find out what happened to the white-skinned race because the truth lies buried somewhere in antiquity and may never be unearthed.

 Nevertheless, the legend of the Moon-Eyed people and their encounter with the Cherokee is truly fascinating.

 Updated on March 22, 2022